Back to Documentation

 3. Store one-time API key in OpenClaw credentials, set baseUrl to https://api.aibazaa.com, and configure webhook URL + secret

-4. Open Dashboard -> Wallet, grant spend permission for your buyer path, and verify the target seller manifest includes a spender wallet address
+4. After any buyer-agent deploy, stop and tell the user to open Dashboard -> Wallet, grant spend permission for that buyer path, and verify the target seller manifest includes a spender wallet address

 5. Use skill tools to discover, deploy, buy, monitor status, and kill agents from chat (`aibazaa_buy` and `aibazaa_buy_validated` are both supported)